ibm-cloud-docs/discovery-data/manage-enrichments.md

     -   To remove an enrichment, clear the checkboxes for fields that you want to remove the enrichment from.

 1. Click **Apply changes and reprocess** to apply your changes to the collection.

+## Deleting an enrichment
+{: #enrichments-delete}

+You can delete a custom enrichment that you built to teach {{site.data.keyword.discoveryshort}} about your service.
+Custom enrichments include dictionaries, regular expressions, patterns, and so on.
+For more information, see [Adding domain-specific resources](/docs/discovery-data?topic=discovery-data-domain).

+You cannot delete a prebuilt enrichment.
+Prebuilt enrichments include the Natural Language Understanding enrichments, such as the Entities enrichment, that are built into the product.
+To determine which enrichments are built-in, check the *Type* column of the *Enrichments* page for a collection.
+Prebuilt enrichments have the `System` type.

+To delete a custom enrichment, complete the following steps:

+1. Open a project that uses the custom enrichment.
+1. Click *Manage collections*, and then open a collection where the enrichment is in use.
+1. From the *Enrichments* page of a collection, remove the enrichment from any fields where it is applied.
+1. Click **Apply changes and reprocess**, and then wait for the system to process the documents in your collection without the enrichment.
+1. Repeat the previous step for every collection in every project where the enrichment is used.

+    Remember, a custom enrichment can be used by any collection in any project within a single {{site.data.keyword.discoveryshort}} service instance.
+1. From any of the collections that used the enrichment, open the *Enrichments* page, and then click the delete icon to delete the enrichment.

+The custom enrichment is removed from the *Enrichments* list everywhere in this service instance.

 ## Applying enrichments by using the API
 {: #enrichments-api}